How to Design a Website That Achieves Your Business Goals

 Below are a few things that you should consider when designing a marketing-focused website that achieves your business’s goals.

-Designing for your target audience is a no brainer.
-Your target audience isn’t typically involved in the design process (if you are a small businesses who doesn’t have the resources to conduct customer research before embarking on your website build), and so their needs often get overlooked for the tastes of the designer or what the client thinks will work best for themselves.
+Designing for your target audience is a no-brainer.
+Your target audience isn’t typically involved in the design process (if you are a small business who doesn’t have the resources to conduct customer research before embarking on your website build), and so their needs often get overlooked for the tastes of the designer or what the client thinks will work best for themselves.

 It’s great if the site’s design looks amazing to the designer or the client, however, neither of them will be the ones using the final product.
 Your website needs to appeal to those who are going to be using it, sharing it with their friends, and bringing you in business.